The Ultimate Guide to Marketing Analytics in 2020: Templates, Examples, Case Studies, Reports & Dashboards

 You could also create a set of unique application program interfaces (APIs) that automatically pull your data into a data warehouse, and then use it with a visualization tool like Google Data Studio.

 The main drawback with this method is that it requires help from developers.
 Any new API integration requests will compete for development time vs. other projects, which could lead to a half automated, half manual ETL process.
 That pretty much defeats the purpose altogether.

 For example, Ancestry.com spent 15 months trying to build and manage their own APIs but the project failed and wasted hundreds of hours of developer time and cost.
 Improvado solved this problem for them in a matter of minutes.

 The best option is to use Improvado for data visualization or to automatically send your data to your visualization tool (without building and managing your own APISs).

-You can create customized charts and dashboards right inside the platform, or use your data with another BI tool, like Tableau, Looker, Google Data Studio, Excel, or a Google spreadsheet.
+You can create customized charts and marketing dashboards right inside the platform, or use your data with another BI tool, like Tableau, Looker, Google Data Studio, Excel, or a Google spreadsheet.

 It’s easy to use, and there’s no need for developers.

 We know that not every marketer is a data whiz, and that’s ok.
-When it comes to marketing data, there are many different ways you can approach analytics, depending on your comfort level with data, the resources you have, and your budget.
+When it comes to marketing data, there are many different ways you can approach analytics, depending on your comfort level with data aggregation, the resources you have, and your budget.
 You don’t have to be a master marketer to glean actionable insights from your data.
 The most important thing is your ability to analyze data and takeaway key findings that will drive future decisions.